torteshui/ShuiCast/README.md

 # ShuiCast

-ShuiCast is a continuation of the Oddcast/Edcast streaming software that can stream to either Icecast or SHOUTcast servers, integrating changes made by the AltaCast and Edcast-Reborn spinoffs.
+ShuiCast is a continuation of the Oddcast/Edcast streaming software that can stream to either IceCast or ShoutCast servers, integrating changes made by the AltaCast and Edcast-Reborn spinoffs.
 It aims for unifying all the different spinoffs with a better object-oriented design and a clean codebase.
 It is work in progress (see Status).

 # Features

+* Stream to IceCast or ShoutCast
+* Support for Ogg Vorbis, LAME (lame_enc.dll), and AAC (libfaac.dll) - note lame_enc.dll and libfaac.dll must be downloaded separately in order to use these formats
+* Multiple encoders (you can simultaneously broadcast in multiple formats at the same time)
+* Standalone application as well as plugin for Winamp, RadioDJ and Foobar2000
+* Metadata not only from media player (i.e. Winamp) but also from a file, a URL or a window
+* Peak and RMS Meter
+* Live Recording (you can switch on/off without disconnecting the encoder)

 # Changelog